Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups: Reeb graphs and Reeb epimorphisms

 \begin{proposition} Let $\Gamma$ be a finite connected graph with good orientation such that $\beta_1(\Gamma) < g$.
 Then there is a unique strong equivalence class $\Xi$ of epimorphisms $\pi_1(S_{2g})\to \pi_1(\Gamma)$ such that for any simple Morse function $f\colon S_{2g}\to \R$ having $\reeb(f) = \Gamma$ its Reeb epimorphism belongs to $\Xi$. \end{proposition}

 \begin{proof} Let $r:= \beta_1(\reeb(f))$ and $\N=(N_1,\ldots,N_r)$ be an independent and regular system of hypersurfaces in $S_{2g}$ which are connected components of level sets of $f$ and which correspond to edges outside some spanning tree of $\reeb(f)$.
 We claim that $S_{2g}|\N$ is non-orientable.
 Thus assume that $S_{2g}|\N$ is orientable.
 First, note that $f|_{S_{2g}|\N}$ is a simple Morse function and its Reeb graph $\reeb(f|_{S_{2g}|\N})$ is a tree.
 Therefore $S_{2g}|\N$ has a genus $0$ as a surface with boundary, i.e. it is a sphere with discs removed.
-This implies that $r=g$, a contradiction.
+This implies that $r=g$, a~contradiction.

-Therefore as in the proof of Theorem \ref{theorem:calculations_of_cobordisms_for_surfaces} any two Reeb epimorphisms of simple Morse functions $S_{2g}\to \R$ with $\Gamma$ as Reeb graphs are strongly equivalent and $\Xi$ is represented by systems of hypersurfaces whose complement is non-orientable. \end{proof}
+Therefore as in the proof of Theorem \ref{theorem:calculations_of_cobordisms_for_surfaces} any two Reeb epimorphisms of simple Morse functions $S_{2g}\to \R$ with $\Gamma$ as Reeb graphs are strongly equivalent and $\Xi$ is represented by a system of hypersurfaces whose complement is non-orientable. \end{proof}

 Note that in fact the above proposition is also true for any non-orientable surface $S_{2g+1}$ of odd genus since by Theorem \ref{thm:grigorchuk} there is only one strong equivalence class of epimorphisms $\pi_1(S_{2g+1})\to \pi_1(\Gamma)$.